zentrocdot/ComfyUI-Turtle_Graphics_Demo/README.md

 END LOOP
 </pre>

+The following (colorful) image was created using the pseudo code settings.

 ![image](https://github.com/user-attachments/assets/8a16fdcd-0f90-44a9-a1eb-c440675daa0c)

-Figure 2: Image created using the pseudo code settings
+Figure 4: Image created using the pseudo code settings

 ### Graphics Examples